Jeffrey Angles

 Jeffrey Angles (ジェフリー・アングルス) (born 1971) is a poet who writes free verse in his second language, Japanese.
 He is also an American scholar of modern Japanese literature and an award-winning literary translator of modern Japanese poetry and fiction into English.
 He is a professor of Japanese language and Japanese literature at Western Michigan University.
+Among his awards are the Japan–U.S. Friendship Commission Prize for the Translation of Japanese Literature in 2009 for his translation of Forest of Eyes: Selected Poems of Tada Chimako by Tada Chimako and the 2017 Yomiuri Prize for Literature in the poetry category for his own Japanese-language poetry collection Watashi no hizukehenkosen ("My International Date Line").

 Biography

 Angles was born in Columbus, Ohio.
 When he was fifteen, he traveled to Japan for the first time as a high school exchange student, staying in the small, southwestern Japanese city of Shimonoseki in Yamaguchi Prefecture, which represented a turning point in his life.
 Since then he has spent several years living in various Japanese cities, including Saitama City, Kobe, and Kyoto.

 While a graduate student in Japanese literature at Ohio State University in the mid-1990s, Angles began translating Japanese short stories and poetry, publishing in a wide variety of literary magazines in the United States, Canada, and Australia.
 He is particularly interested in translating poetry and modernist texts, since he feels these have been largely overlooked and understudied by academics in the West.

 He is passionate about translation as a discipline, stating that "without translation, we would be locked within our own cultures, unable to access the vast, overwhelming wealth of the rest of the world's intellect.
 By translating literary works, we are making that world heritage available to literally millions of people."
 Angles has also argued that although the Japanese literary establishment is fairly balanced in the numbers of male and female authors currently being publishing, translation tends overwhelmingly to prioritize the translation of male authors.
 That led him to focus on using translation to share underrepresented voices in Japanese literature, especially those of women, gay writers, and socially engaged writers.

+His book-length translations include the work of novelist, ethnologist, and poet Shinobu Orikuchi, feminist poets Hiromi Itō and Takako Arai, the gay poet Mutsuo Takahashi, science fiction author Shigeru Kayama, novelist Yoko Tawada, and contemporary ecopoet Sayaka Ōsaki.